SALT LAKE TOURIST & VISITOR CENTER

 Prominent cultural and historical institutions in Salt Lake City include the Utah Museum of Fine Arts and the Utah Museum of Natural History, both associated with the University of Utah.
 Important Mormon institutions include the Church of Jesus Christ of Latter-day Saints' Museum of Church History and Art and the adjacent Family History Library, which is famous as a center for genealogical research.
 Other popular destinations in the city include Beehive House, the former home of Mormon leader Brigham Young; the Pioneer Memorial Museum, which houses pioneer artifacts such as 19th-century furniture; the Utah State Historical Society, located in the historic Denver and Rio Grande Railroad Station; and This Is The Place Heritage Park, which includes Old Deseret Village, a re-created village illustrating daily life in pioneer Utah.
 Salt Lake City is home to a number of performing arts groups, including the world-famous Mormon Tabernacle Choir, the Utah Symphony, and the Utah Opera.
 Cultural events include Pioneer Day on July 24, which celebrates the arrival of the Mormons to the Great Salt Lake Valley; the Church of Jesus Christ of Latter-day Saints Semi-Annual Conference, held in April and October; and the Utah State Fair in September.

 Around the city, the Wasatch Range provides excellent opportunities for hiking and downhill and cross-country skiing.
-Seven major ski areas—Alta, Snowbird, Solitude, Brighton, Park City, Deer Valley, and The Canyons are less than an hour's drive from downtown.
-The Delta Center is the home of the Utah Jazz of the National Basketball Association (NBA).
-To the east of the city, Hogle Zoological Gardens has many animals and birds and a children's zoo.
+Seven major ski areas, Alta, Snowbird, Solitude, Brighton, Park City and Deer Valley are less than an hour's drive from downtown.
+Energy Solutions Arena is the home of the Utah Jazz of the National Basketball Association (NBA).
+To the east of the city, Hogle Zoo has many animals and birds and a children's zoo.
 The city has several fine parks, including Memory Grove, which honors Utah's war dead along City Creek Canyon just north of downtown; Liberty Park, the city's oldest, which includes the Brigham Young Grist Mill and a folk art museum; and Jordan River State Park, where more than 20 countries are represented in the International Peace Gardens.
 Red Butte Garden and Arboretum, a part of the University of Utah, is one of the city's most popular parks.
 Located in the mountains just east of the university, it includes more than 150 acres of gardens and natural areas.

 Salt Lake City has a diversified economy.
 The mining of materials, including copper, silver, lead, zinc, coal, and iron ore, is important to the city's industrial base.
 Southwest of the city is Bingham Canyon, which includes the Kennecott Copper Mine, one of the largest open-pit mines in the world.
 Church, government, finance, education, research, high-technology industries, transportation, recreation, and tourism account for most of the city's employment.
 Among the city's largest employers are the federal and state governments, the Church of Jesus Christ of Latter-day Saints, the University of Utah, Kennecott Corporation, and Delta Airlines.